Stock Based Compensation

 Stock-based compensation, including stock options and warrants is included in the unaudited condensed consolidated statement of operations as follows:

-Total compensation cost related to non-vested awards not yet recognized as of June 30, 2020 was $637,081 and will be recognized on a straight-line basis through the end of the vesting periods September 2022.
+Total compensation cost related to non-vested stock option awards not yet recognized as of September 30, 2020 was $637,081 and will be recognized on a straight-line basis through the end of the vesting periods September 2022.
 The amount of future stock option compensation expense could be affected by any future option grants or by any forfeitures.

-The following table reflects the stock option activity for the six months ended June 30, 2020:
+The following table reflects the stock option activity for the nine months ended September 30, 2020: